 - NHS Confederation staff member at assistant director-level

-- NHS Employers staff member at programme lead/manager-level.
+- NHS Employers or other stakeholder staff member at programme lead or manager level.

 The appeals process should be completed within six weeks of receiving the written appeal unless there are circumstances that warrant an extension.
 In these circumstances, the appeals panel should inform the organisation in writing of the reasons, and where possible, the timescale of the delay.